8eni/last-man-standing-smart-contract/README.md

 I've won, How do I collect the pot
-- If you are the only remaining user, your address will be assigned to the winner variable, run retrievePot if winner matches sending address funds deposit to this address
+- If you are the only remaining user, your address will be assigned to the winner variable, run retrievePot if (winner = sending address) funds will deposit to this address

 I picked the wrong team can I amend
 - No not currently